YellowJacketLinux/lfs-buildscripts/TLS-README.md

 The `make-ca` utility uses `/usr/bin/openssl s_client` to retrieve the file with hard-coded certificate information for `hg.mozilla.org`.
-Either LibreSSL does not support the optiomd to `openssl s_client` that were used, or the hard-coded certificate was no longer valid.
+Either LibreSSL does not support the options to `openssl s_client` that were used, or the hard-coded certificate was no longer valid.

 What I found was that if I instead used `/usr/bin/curl` to retrieve the